MicrosoftDocs/memdocs/sccm/osd/deploy-use/manage-windows-as-a-service.md

     - Specify whether the client downloads and installs the software updates when a client is connected to a slow network or is using a fallback content location.

-    - Specify whether to have the client download and install the software updates from a fallback distribution point when the content for the software updates is not available on a preferred distribution point.
+    - Specify whether to have the client download and install the software updates from a fallback distribution point when the content for the software updates isn't available on a preferred distribution point.

     -   **Allow clients to share content with other clients on the same subnet**: Specify whether to enable the use of BranchCache for content downloads.
 For more information about BranchCache, see  [Fundamental concepts for content management](../../core/plan-design/hierarchy/fundamental-concepts-for-content-management.md#branchcache).

-    -   Specify whether to have clients download software updates from Microsoft Update if software updates are not available on distribution points.
+    -   Specify whether to have clients download software updates from Microsoft Update if software updates aren't available on distribution points.
         > [!IMPORTANT]
         > Do not use this setting for Windows 10 Servicing updates.
 Configuration Manager (at least through version 1610) fails to download the Windows 10 Servicing updates from Microsoft Update.